-First of all, the team at Imagine Dental helps people have healthy, beautiful smiles.
+The team at Imagine Dental helps people have healthy, beautiful smiles.
 This is thanks to our state-of-the-art approach to dentistry.
-When the problem is tooth loss, this generally means traditional dentures or dentures supported by dental implants.
+When the problem is tooth loss, this generally means traditional dentures or implant supported dentures.

 About Traditional Dentures

 Traditional dentures are appliances that you wear in order to address major tooth loss.
 Traditional dentures are best for people who are missing many or all of their teeth.
 The dentures hold in place by bracing around the remaining jawbone and gum tissue of the patient’s dental arch.

 With a denture in place, a patient can bite and chew as they normally could.
 Dentures also allow patients to smile with confidence again.

 Ideal Candidates for Traditional Dentures

 The best candidates for traditional dentures are people who are missing many teeth.
 They should be in good overall dental health.
 Dentures can restore the upper dental arch and lower dental arch.

 Implant supported dentures refer to dentures that anchor into place using dental implants.
 Dental implants are artificial tooth roots.
 These artificial tooth roots surgically embed into the patient’s jawbone and gum tissue.
 In essence, the dental implants work just like natural tooth roots and dentists use them to support dental appliances such as dental bridges, dentures, and even individual dental crowns.

 It’s common for dentists/oral surgeons to use least four dental implants to support a set of dentures.
 There are different dental implant configurations to consider.
 The different implant configurations can be customized to the patient.